Applying to work? Think of a resume as an instrument for marketing yourself.

 WHAT IS A RESUME?

 A resume is a concise written account that summarizes an applicant’s personal, educational, and professional qualifications and experience written when applying for a job.
-It is probably one of the most important tools in assisting you for a job whether in the private or public sector.
+It is probably one of the most important tools in assisting you with a job whether in the private or public sector.

 Resume vs. Curriculum Vitae